shotofcovfefe/questionable-beta/content/photos/analogue-archive/index.md

 +++
-title = "🎞️ Photo journal #1: it's not me, it's you" description = "An archive of freshly scanned photos and an unintentional love letter to my Nikon.
+title = "🎞️ Photo journal #1: it's not me, it's you." description = "An archive of freshly scanned photos and an unintentional love letter to my Nikon.
 Fair warning, this post has precisely zilch to do with climbing." type = "photos" layout = "single"